Skip to main content

 Ethnic Group

 The 2000 census shows that the majority of the population is Han Chinese, accounting for 95.65% of the total population.
-The largest ethnic minority groups in Hebei are Manchu (3.18%), Hui (0.78%), and Mongol (0.26%).
+The largest groups in Hebei are Manchu (3.18%), Hui (0.78%), and Mongol (0.26%).
 The Manchu are mainly found in Fengning County.
 In Shangyi County, there is an isolated Mongolian community called Wutai Mongolian Ying, where 95.1% of the local people speak both Mongolian and Chinese.

 Manchu people have a history of military prowess and were once the ruling class during the Qing Dynasty.
 The Hui people, who are predominantly Muslim, are known for their religious scholarship and trade skills.
 The Mongol people, traditionally nomadic herders, have skills related to animal husbandry and survival in harsh climates.